rivethealth/mllp-http/README.md

 Convert MLLP to HTTP and vice versa.

-`http2mllp` is an HTTP server that converts HTTP requests to MLLP messages and MLLP messages to HTTP responses.
+`http2mllp` is an HTTP server that translates to MLLP.

-`mllp2http` is an MLLP server that converts MLLP messages to HTTP requests and HTTP responses to MLLP messages.
+`mllp2http` is an MLLP server that translates to HTTP.

 Keywords: MLLP, HTTP, HL7, HL7 over HTTP